 Sage Oak Charter Schools prioritizes the health and safety of all students.
 While we strictly prohibit illegal drug use, we understand the need for practical safety measures.
+Per CA Ed Code49414.6 schools shall not prohibit middle school or high school students participating in school activities from carrying fentanyl test strips or a federally approved opioid antagonist for over-the-counter use for the emergency treatment of persons suffering, or reasonably believed to be suffering, from an opioid overdose.
 Please review the CDC pamphlet for helpful information on opioid use and preventing overdoses